How Much Do Debt Collection Agencies Cost in 2023?

-Capital Management does not publicly publish their fee structure.
+Capital Management does not publicly publish its fee structure.
 However, given their large capacity and resources, you can expect your fees to be scaled back if in large volume.

 Specializing in B2B debt collection, Prestige Services is another agency with an A+ BBB rating.
-Prestige has a minimum debt value of $200, but scale up to large-sized debts.
+Prestige has a minimum debt value of $200, but scales up to large-sized debts.